KarolinaSzczech/Manual_tester_Portfolio/README.md

 # About me #

-My name is Karolina and I'm looking for my first job as a tester.
+My name is Karolina and I want to start my career as a software tester.
+I am looking for a company that will give me a chance to learn and develop myself.

 Previously, I worked for the bailiff and Social Insurance Institution (ZUS).
-I think that my previous experience prepared me to work as a software tester because I developed the soft skills necessary for me to work in this position.
+I think that my previous experience prepared me to work as a tester because I developed the soft skills necessary to work in this position.
 Working for the bailiff required high personal culture and self-discipline from me.
 I focused on timeliness and quality of tasks.
 I am a communicative person with an optimistic attitude to new tasks.
 I can work in a team.
 I have experience in contact with difficult people.

-I want to work in IT because I want to work remotely and from time to time work other hours than 8-16.
-My previous jobs didn't give me that.
+I tried to manually test applications and websites and I liked it, I want to go this way.

 # My courses: #